 The Company also conducts a fully paid lending program, in which customers agree to make available their fully paid securities to be loaned to third parties in exchange for a fee.
-At December 31, 2022, the fair value of the securities borrowed under this program was \$58 million and is included in securities borrowed and securities loaned on the statement of financial condition and included in the table above.
+At December 31, 2023, the fair value of the securities borrowed with an obligation to return securities under this program was \$59 million and is included in securities borrowed and securities loaned on the statement of financial condition and included in the table above.